9dots/9dots.io-pages/OpIX5X6.md

 ![](http://uploads.9dots.io/OpIZwgm_md.jpg)

 ## Prototype
 Time to go into Minecraft and try out the solutions that students have developed.

-As students will be working in groups of two, it is a good idea for them to try multiple solutions instead of just one.
+1. Everyone will log in to Minecraft
+2. With a teacher account, provide everyone with materials
+	- 10 seeds
+    - 2 buckets of water
+    - 10 bonemeal
+    - 4 torches
+    - 1 hoe
+    - 30 fences
+3. Students should work to create their farm and expand it as necessary

 ## Standards